 It can be done both manually with hand-dawing and digitally — which some software is involved in.

 Drawings are one of the most widely used styles of illustration.
-Whether it’s pencil drawings, watercolor drawings, even the charcoal drawings, you can see some illustrations mostly in magazines, books, posters, educational materials, and flyers.
+Whether it’s pencil drawings, watercolor drawings, even charcoal drawings, you can see some illustrations mostly in magazines, books, posters, educational materials, and flyers.

 As illustrations are a visual interpretation of texts, it needs to pay attention to details like expressions on characters’ faces to evoke deep emotion and connection.